-Ōkami means both "wolf" and "great god" in Japanese, making the title a double entendre.
-In the game you play as the newly re-awakened god Amaterasu, who's been in a deep 100-year slumber and is summoned to once again save the great nation of Nippon from the evil powers that are consuming and destroying the life and plants of the land.
+In Ōkami players take control of the newly re-awakened god Amaterasu, who's been in a deep 100-year slumber and is summoned to once again save the great nation of Nippon from the evil powers that are consuming and destroying the life and plants of the land.

 Ōkami was released for the PlayStation 2 on April 20, 2006 in Japan, on September 19, 2006 in North America, and on February 14, 2007 in Europe and Australia.
 The game was developed by Clover Studio, and the port for the Wii was developed by Ready at Dawn Studios which was released in North America on April 15, 2008, and released in Europe on June 13, 2008, respectively.
 A high definition remaster, developed by Hexa Drive, was released through the PlayStation Network on PlayStation 3 on October 30, 2012, and features PlayStation Move support.

-In Ōkami, the player controls the sun goddess Amaterasu, who takes the form of a wolf.
-The gameplay consists of action, adventure, and puzzle elements. Ōkami is somewhat reminiscent of The Legend of Zelda games; Ōkami director Hideki Kamiya has stated that Zelda had a huge influence on himself and the game.
+In Ōkami, the player controls the sun goddess Amaterasu, who takes the form of a wolf. Ōkami is somewhat reminiscent of The Legend of Zelda games; Ōkami director Hideki Kamiya has stated that Zelda had a huge influence on himself and the game.

 The player starts the game in the northern parts of Hokkaido, Japan, and travels through the game world in linear fashion, saving each area from evil by rejuvenating Guardian Saplings.
 Ammy (the nickname given to Amaterasu by Issun) does this primarily with the Celestial Brush, a paintbrush with powers awarded by the 13 brush gods that she meets over the course of the game.